kenatiod/MUT/Understanding Machine Understanding.md

 ### E.1 -- Motivations and key principles

 The Multifaceted Understanding Test Tool (MUTT) was born out of a recognition of the limitations of existing AI evaluation frameworks, particularly the Turing Test, in assessing the depth and breadth of machine understanding.
-While the Turing Test has been a seminal benchmark in AI history, its focus on surface-level imitation of human conversation fails to probe the underlying cognitive capabilities that are the hallmarks of genuine understanding .The key principles guiding the development of the MUTT are:
+While the Turing Test has been a seminal benchmark in AI history, its focus on surface-level imitation of human conversation fails to probe the underlying cognitive capabilities that are the hallmarks of genuine understanding.

+The key principles guiding the development of the MUTT are:

 1. Comprehensiveness: The test should cover a wide range of cognitive abilities that are integral to human-like understanding, going beyond mere language processing to encompass reasoning, knowledge integration, perception, action, and social intelligence .
 2. Depth: The tasks and evaluation criteria should be designed to probe deep, flexible understanding rather than shallow pattern matching or information retrieval.
 This involves assessing the ability to draw insights, make inferences, and apply knowledge in novel contexts [](https://arxiv.org/html/2310.16379v2).